jdhenshaw/scousepy/README.md

 The ``scousepy`` package provides a method by which a large amount of complex astronomical spectral line data can be fitted in a systematic way.

-A description of the method and [original IDL code](https://github.com/jdhenshaw/SCOUSE) can be found in [Henshaw et al. 2016](http://ukads.nottingham.ac.uk/abs/2016arXiv160103732H).
+A description of the method and original [IDL version](https://github.com/jdhenshaw/SCOUSE) of the code can be found in [Henshaw et al. 2016](http://ukads.nottingham.ac.uk/abs/2016arXiv160103732H).
 For a more comprehensive description of ``scousepy``, including a simple tutorial, please head [here](http://scousepy.readthedocs.io/en/latest/?badge=latest).